 Sell USDINR; target of 64.30 - 64.20: ICICI Direct

-ICICI Direct expects USD to meet supply pressure at higher levels .
-Utilise up sides in the pair to go short on the USDINR pair.
+ICICI Direct expects USD to find resistance at higher levels.
+Utilise upsides in the pair to go short on the USDINR pair.

 ICICI Direct's currency report on USDINR